hadjShell/JavaScriptLearningJourney/JS_notes.md

     * Takes a pattern and divides a string into an ordered list of substrings by searching for the pattern, puts these substrings into an array, and returns the array

-  * `join(separator)`

-    * Returns a new string by concatenating all of the elements in an ***array***, separated by commas or a specified separator string
-    * If the array has only one item, then that item will be returned without using the separator

   * `padStart(targetLength, padString)`

     * Pads the current string with another string (multiple times, if needed) until the resulting string reaches the given length